boekenbox/gitbook-beta/setup-and-general-settings/general-settings/telegram-notifications.md

 # Telegram notifications

-Gunbot can send notifications on Telegram for every trade it places.
+bitRage can send notifications on Telegram for every trade it places.

 To set this up, go to **Settings** &gt; **Telegram**.